Lab Operational Since: 17 Years, 6 Months, 11 Days·Facility Status: Fully Operational & Accepting New Cases·

 Clicking or Ticking

 A repetitive click indicates a failed Head Stack Assembly (HSA).
 The damaged heads attempt to read servo tracks etched into the platters for position calibration; when they cannot locate the pattern, the actuator arm snaps back to the home position and retries.
 Each cycle risks further platter damage.
 Recovery requires a head transplant from a matched donor drive in our 0.02 micron ULPA-filtered clean bench, followed by selective head imaging via PC-3000.
-Typical cost: $1,200 to $2,000 depending on platter condition.
+Typical cost follows the head swap tier, $1,200–$1,500, unless platter scoring moves the job to $2,000.

 Beeping or Buzzing

 An electronic beep or buzz from a mechanical HDD means stiction: the read/write sliders are physically bonded to the platter surface, locking the spindle motor in place.
 The motor attempts to spin, stalls against the friction, and produces the beep.
 Lightweight 7mm 2.5-inch drives (common in post-2015 laptops) are particularly vulnerable because their low-torque motors cannot generate enough force to break the heads free.
 Recovery involves opening the drive, separating the heads from the platter using a non-magnetic head comb, then imaging the platters immediately before the heads re-stick.
-Typical cost: $1,200 to $1,500 for stiction release and imaging; up to $2,000 if the stiction caused secondary platter scoring that requires a donor head transplant.
+Pricing follows $1,200–$1,500 when donor heads are required, or $2,000 if secondary platter scoring limits the safe imaging window.

 Grinding or Scraping

 Grinding indicates an active head crash: the ceramic slider has lost its air bearing and is gouging the magnetic data layer off the spinning platter at 5,400 RPM.
 This generates microscopic debris that contaminates adjacent platters and heads.
 Unplug the machine immediately.
 Every second of operation strips more data.
 Recovery requires a donor head transplant, but if the scoring is extensive (visible concentric rings on the platter surface), the affected data zones are permanently unrecoverable.
 The remaining zones can still be imaged using PC-3000 head-mapped selective reads.
-Typical cost: $1,500 to $2,000 for partial recovery.
+Surface damage work uses $2,000.

 Do not run recovery software on a drive making any of these sounds.
 Software forces the operating system to mount the file system, which sends read commands to damaged heads.
 On a clicking drive, this drags bent heads across the platters.
 On a beeping drive, it stalls the motor repeatedly.
 Both scenarios convert a recoverable failure into permanent data loss.
 Power off and send the drive to a professional recovery lab with no-fix-no-fee pricing.